 - - - Cause and Effect - - -

 A mixture of our highly acidic diets, that includes high protein diets (especially from animal sources), starchy foods, alcohol, processed foods, oils, etc. The environment around us, pollution, pharmaceutic drugs, household cleaning products, and beauty products, etc.

 What can we do?

 Start by removing your acid sources from your food.
 Eat alkaline foods like fruits and vegetables.
-Drink pure alkaline water, and avoid breathing/touching toxicity through different products.
+Drink pure clean water, and avoid ingesting, breathing, or touching toxic products.

 Want to learn plant-based and raw food recipes that will keep you and your family healthy?

 Click here and Join my group coaching program and have immediate access to the membership area with tutorials, recipes, shopping lists, and much more.
 You also have FREE access to Live group coaching once a month with me.

 Do you feel anxious about your current health condition?
 And want to connect to your true self, feel stronger, energetic, and happy?

 Did you like this article?
 Did it inspire you to live more healthy or you learned something new?

 Please help me to share with the world.